dermrvn-code/LookAround-Software/README.md

 For an in-depth documentation of the software, please visit the [software documentation](https://dermrvn-code.github.io/LookAround/software/) page.

+## 🚀 Getting Started

+To start the project, you need to have Unity installed on your machine.
+The project is built in Version 2022.3.21f1 but should work with any version of Unity 2022.

+To open the project, simply clone the repository and open the project over the Unity Hub.
+Downloading it as a ZIP and then opening could cause issues with the project, as some images and other files are stored using Git LFS.

+Alternatively you can download the build from the [releases page](/releases).

 ## 📜 License

 This software is licensed under the [MIT](/LICENSE).